 The NDNH is the only nationally centralized directory of new hire, quarterly wage, and unemployment insurance information and, as such, provides an effective, efficient, and comprehensive method of collecting and comparing this information.
-SSA's use of NDNH information for purposes authorized under the Act supports SSA's program accuracy, program administration, and reduces overpayments.
+SSA's use of NDNH information supports program accuracy, program administration, and reduces overpayments.
 There is no other administrative activity that can accomplish the same purpose and provide the same security safeguards with the same degree of efficiency.